kantord/LibreLingo/docs/courses/README.md

 Before creating a new course, it's recommended that you first contribute to existing courses.
 [Learn how to edit or create courses](editing-courses.md).
-In order to create a new course and get it published, you'll probably need some technical assitance as at this stage, several things might not be automated.
+In order to create a new course and get it published, you'll probably need some technical assistance as at this stage, several things might not be automated.

 You can start off by creating your pull request.
 I'll get to help with the